Esso Power Players: Overview

 In the French edition, the first team listed was Montreal Canadiens; in the English version, the first team was Toronto Maple Leafs.
 Each team had space for 18 player cards, which were about half the size of a hockey card, cut horizontally.

 Along with the cards, collectors got a plastic wallet which folded in half and when opened, had four slots for storing cards.
-At some time later in the season, ESSO issued additional stickers for players traded during the season.
+Later in the season, ESSO issued additional stickers for players traded during the season.

 At the end of the season, it was possible to write to Esso to order any cards one did not have.
 When one received the cards, they also came with 252 additional stickers to go below the cards in the album.
 These additional stickers showed the games, goals, assists, points, and penalty minutes for each player.